vyca2017/content/content/tutorials/freecom/part-2.md

 export default withApollo(Chat)
 ```

-The syntax for a mutation is identical, execpt that you're calling `mutate` on the `ApolloClient` and pass in a `mutation` rather than a `query`.
-Notice that you can provide parameters for the operation as well, just pass a second argument called variables to the call to `query` or `mutate`:
+The syntax for a mutation is identical, except that you're calling `mutate` on the `ApolloClient` and passing in a `mutation` rather than a `query`.
+Notice that you can provide parameters for the operation as well.
+Just pass a second argument called `variables` to the call to `query` or `mutate`:

 ```js
 import { withApollo } from 'react-apollo'